lexnederbragt/doconce_demo/README.md

 * `doconce` links to the doconce file used to create the different output formats
 * `commands` lists the unix commands used to convert the `doconce`

+Requieres doconce and LaTex to PDF conversion software, as well as [deck2pdf](https://github.com/melix/deck2pdf).

 # Text